 In the end, Ann is the author of her own story of feeling vulnerable yet strong.
 A woman with a link to the determination of her immigrant ancestry.

-“I am thankful to all who have supported me on my journey, most especially, the woman who helped me find a way to bridge language and difficulties to foster new opportunities: my grandmother.”
+“I am thankful to all who have supported me on my journey, most especially, the woman who helped me find a way to bridge language and difficulties to foster new opportunities: my grandmother.
+She always let her faith guide her through adversities and struggles.”

 This project is supported by the Pilot Fund for Gender Equality, a collaboration between Community Foundations of Canada and the Equality Fund, with support from the Government of Canada.
 We thank the Windsor Essex Community Foundation for this opportunity.